Secondhand Serenade: A Twist in My Story (2008–2009)

 A Twist in My Story was released on February 19, 2008, and features songs from Awake such as "Maybe" and "Your Call," but reproduced with a full band.
-The bulk of the album however is a list of new songs written by John Vesely and recorded with a full band.
+The bulk of the album however is a list of new songs written by Vesely and recorded with a full band.
 Two tracks on A Twist in My Story were produced by famed producer Butch Walker, while the others were produced by former Nine Inch Nails member Danny Lohner.
 The first single, "Fall for You," was released January 21, 2008.
 The album was leaked, and was made available for download one month before its official release.
 On January 28, 2008, the music video for the first single from the album "Fall for You" premiered on the MTV show TRL.
 In support of the release, Secondhand Serenade spent most of March and April touring with American bands Making April, Automatic Loveletter, and The White Tie Affair.
 Members of his touring band include Steve Shebby on bass guitar, Lukas Vesely (Vesely's brother) on keys, Ryan Cook (former bassist of the White Tie Affair) on lead guitar, and Tom Breyfogle on drums.

-The title A Twist in My Story is a reference to Vesely's 2008 divorce with his former wife Candice, with whom he has two young sons.
+The title A Twist in My Story is a reference to Vesely's 2008 divorce from Candice, with whom he has two young sons.
 Vesely had separated with Candice in August 2007, the time when the tracks for A Twist in My Story were being created.

 In November 2008 the album's first single "Fall for You", was certified Platinum by the RIAA.

 As of December 5, 2008 "Fall for You" was still No. 13 on the American Top 40 songs in the country.

-The "Your Call" video premiered on FNMTV on December 5.
-It can be viewed on the FNMTV website.

-He released a video for the song "Maybe" on his MySpace page on May 4, 2009.
-It is a video about his concerts and trips around the world and was shot and directed by his tour manager Preston Jones and his drummer Tom Breyfogle.

-Deluxe edition of A Twist in My Story was released on February 3, 2009.
+The deluxe edition of A Twist in My Story was released on February 3, 2009.
 It contains 5 bonus tracks including radio version of "Your Call", acoustic version of "Fall for You", acoustic version of "Like a Knife", his single "Last Time", and the Coldplay cover "Fix You".